Peter Dovbush

 Math Notes 77, 471–475 (2005).
 DOI

-Let DD be a complete hyperbolic domain in Cn\mathbf{C}^{n}, n>1n >1, and NN a compact Hermitian manifold.
+Let DD be a complete hyperbolic domain in Cn\mathbb{C}^{n}, n>1n >1, and NN a compact Hermitian manifold.
 We prove a criterion for the existence of the K\mathcal{K}‐limit of an arbitrary holomorphic map f ⁣:DNf \colon D \to N at an arbitrary boundary point DD under the condition that ff has the corresponding radial limit at this point.

 On the existence of K\mathcal{K}‐admissible limits of holomorphic maps